Search waiting | Matsusada Precision

 Principles of power inverter circuits

 In this section, we explain the principle of power inverter circuit operation based on the circuit diagram with four switches as shown in the figure below.
-A power inverter circuit converts direct current into alternating current.
+An inverter circuit converts direct current into alternating current.

 When a DC power supply is connected to the circuit and switches (1) and (4) are turned on, switches (2) and (3) are turned off.
 When switches (1) and (4) are turned off, switches (2) and (3) are turned on, repeating in pairs in a fixed cycle, the direction of the current flowing to the load is switched and output alternates in positive and negative voltages, creating an AC current.
 This is referred to as switching technology.